What Happens If Your Car Gets Stolen on Finance?

 Can a finance company report your car as stolen?

-The answer to this question isn’t a simple yes or no; a finance company can only report your car as stolen under particular circumstances.
+A finance company can only report your car as stolen under specific circumstances.

-However, if you purchased the car using a secured loan, such as a Hire Purchase (HP) or Personal Contract Payment (PCP) finance agreement, then the car still belongs to the finance company.
-In that case, they will be able to report your vehicle as stolen.
+If your finance company provided an unsecured loan, such as a personal loan, they do not own the car—you do.
+Therefore, they cannot report the vehicle as stolen.
+However, if you financed the car with a secured loan, like a Hire Purchase (HP) or Personal Contract Payment (PCP) agreement, the car remains the property of the finance company.
+In this case, they can report it as stolen.

 Should you take out GAP insurance?